bhaskarreddi26/PyHadoop/RDD-Types.md

+**RDD**
+On cluster installations, separate data partitions can be on separate nodes.
+Using the RDD as a handle one can access all partitions and perform computations and transformations using the contained data.
+Whenever a part of a RDD or an entire RDD is lost, the system is able to reconstruct the data of lost partitions by using lineage information. **Lineage **refers to the sequence of transformations used to produce the current RDD.
+As a result, Spark is able to recover automatically from most failures.

+All RDDs available in Spark derive either directly or indirectly from the class RDD.
+This class comes with a large set of methods that perform operations on the data within the associated partitions.
+The class RDD is abstract.
+Whenever, one uses a RDD, one is actually using a concertized implementation of RDD.
+These implementations have to overwrite some core functions to make the RDD behave as expected.

+One reason why Spark has lately become a very popular system for processing big data is that it does not impose restrictions regarding what data can be stored within RDD partitions.
+The RDD API already contains many useful operations.
+But, because the creators of Spark had to keep the core API of RDDs common enough to handle arbitrary data-types, many convenience functions are missing.

+The basic RDD API considers each data item as a single value.
+However, users often want to work with key-value pairs.
+Therefore Spark extended the interface of RDD to provide additional functions (PairRDDFunctions), which explicitly work on key-value pairs.
+Currently, there are four extensions to the RDD API available in spark.
+They are as follows:

+**DoubleRDDFunctions **
+This extension contains many useful methods for aggregating numeric values.
+They become available if the data items of an RDD are implicitly convertible to the Scala data-type double.

+**PairRDDFunctions **
+Methods defined in this interface extension become available when the data items have a two component tuple structure.
+Spark will interpret the first tuple item (i.e. tuplename.
+1) as the key and the second item (i.e. tuplename.
+2) as the associated value.

+**OrderedRDDFunctions **
+Methods defined in this interface extension become available if the data items are two-component tuples where the key is implicitly sortable.

+**SequenceFileRDDFunctions **
+This extension contains several methods that allow users to create Hadoop sequence- les from RDDs.
+The data items must be two compo- nent key-value tuples as required by the PairRDDFunctions.
+However, there are additional requirements considering the convertibility of the tuple components to Writable types.

 ****Pair RDD ****
 Pair RDDs are a useful building block in many programs, as they expose operations that allow you to act on each key in parallel or regroup data across the network.
 For example, pair RDDs have a reduceByKey() method that can aggregate data separately for each key, and a join() method that can merge two RDDs together by grouping elements with the same key.